-Krista currently works for a cannot-be-named cruise line and shares her insight with us!
+Krista is working for a cannot-be-named cruise line and shares her insight with us!

 Can you tell us about your specific cruise ship experience?

 I started out working as a librarian on a ship that was sailing to Alaska, Hawaii and Mexico.
 That contract was 4.5 months long and it was a great stepping stone into “ship life”.
 The line I work with has a fairly extensive library on every ship (well, for a ship anyway), and it was my job to keep everything organized and assist guests with all things in the library: from books to board games, even card game groups.

 I liked it, but I was interested in another position onboard.
 I applied through my ship connections and now I’m working for four months in a program where I’m teaching basic computer and digital media classes to passengers.

 Can you tell us about the application process?

 As librarian, all I had was an online application and one phone interview.
 For my current job I sent in my resume and cover letter and then I had two phone interviews before a face-to-face interview.
 For the librarian job, I mainly had to be outgoing, but for my current job I have to teach and give presentations on a daily basis which is why the process was so different.

 For the most part, you should be able to apply for any ship position online and go from there, but for some positions you may need an agent, agency, or you might even have to go to a specific training school.

 On our line, all of the salon and spa workers typically come from South Africa or England, because they hire from a training school based there.
 Any requirements like that will be clear if you look at the employment page of the cruise line’s website.